-- If IUCD is inserted, whether to remove it or not depends on the client's wishes - Non-pregnant client may continue or remove IUCD. - Pregnant with IUCD in situ, client wants to continue pregnancy: - Counsel about risks and consequences of IUCD - Refer for removal in a referral centre - Pregnant with IUCD in situ, client does not want to continue pregnancy: - Refer for removal of IUCD and provide information on SAS - All clients who are in need of emergency contraception should be counselled for an effective method of family planning. - IUCD does not protect from STIs and HIV.
+- If IUCD is inserted, whether to remove it or not depends on the client's wish - Non-pregnant client, if wishes to, may continue or remove IUCD - Pregnant, with IUCD in situ, client wants to continue pregnancy: - Counsel about risks and consequences with IUCD - Refer to a referral centre for removal - Pregnant with IUCD in situ, client does not want to continue pregnancy: - Refer for removal of IUCD and provide information on SAS - All clients who are in need of emergency contraception should be counselled for an effective FP method - IUCD does not protect from STIs and HIV

-Note: ECP does not protect from HIV and STIs.
+Note: EC does not protect from HIV and STIs

-1-11 UNSCHEDULED BLEEDING/SPOTTING ON HORMONAL CONTRACEPTIVES
+1-9 UNSCHEDULED BLEEDING/SPOTTING ON HORMONAL CONTRACEPTIVES

-One of the most common side-effect of hormonal contraception is unscheduled irregularly irregular bleeding per vagina.
+The most common side-effects of hormonal contraception is unscheduled irregularly irregular bleeding per vagina.
 It can be spotting every day to prolonged mild bleeding like menstrual blood flow, to episodes of heavy bleeding to prolonged heavy bleeding.
 Spotting, irregular mild bleeding not associated with abdominal pain is common.

-- Amount of bleeding, pattern of bleeding, with passage of clots associated with abdominal pain, - Spotting irregular heavy bleeding and prolonged bleeding.
+- Amount of bleeding, pattern of bleeding, with passage of clots associated with abdominal pain - Spotting, irregular heavy bleeding and prolonged bleeding

-Bleeding might not always be symptoms of hormonal contraception.
-Sometimes, bleeding might be due to some other diseases, which should be ruled out.
+Bleeding might not always be the symptoms of hormonal contraception.
+Sometimes, bleeding might be the cause of some other diseases, which should be ruled out.

-- Per abdominal examination: Look for abdominal tenderness, mass - Per speculum examination: Look for cervicitis, growth in the cervix, products of conception (POC) hanging through cervical os. - Bimanual examination: Look for enlarged uterus, adnexal mass or uterine tenderness, and suspected ectopic pregnancy and confirm by urine pregnancy test if possible
+- Per abdominal (PA) examination: Look for abdominal tenderness, mass. - Per speculum (PS) examination: Look for cervicitis, growth in the cervix, products of conception (POC) hanging through cervical Os. - Bimanual examination: Look for enlarged uterus, adnexal mass or uterine tenderness and suspected ectopic pregnancy and confirm by urine pregnancy test, if possible

-Medication (need to make sure if bleeding is related to these medications)
+Medication (Need to make sure whether bleeding is related to these medications or not)

-- Patients using rifampicin or anti-epileptic drugs should use a back-up method (such as condoms) while taking the medication.
+- Patients using rifampicin or anti-epileptic drugs should use a backup method (such as condoms) while taking the medication.
 Alternatively, switch to a higher dose method (such as DMPA) or a non-hormonal method (such as IUCD). - If the client is using implants, for short-term relief, she can take 800mg ibuprofen or 500mg mefenamic acid 3 times for 5 days.
-If this does not help, COCs for 21 days are prescribed. - If the client is using COCs, for short-term relief she can take 800mg ibuprofen or 500mg mefenamic acid 3 times for 5 days.
-If she has been taking pills for more than few months and above does not help, consider changing the formulation of COC. - If the client is using DMPA, she may continue to use the method.
+If this does not help, COCs pills for 21 days is prescribed. - If the client is using COCs, for short-term relief, she can take 800mg ibuprofen or 500mg mefenamic acid 3 times for 5 days.
+If she has been taking pills for more than a few months and above does not help, consider changing the formulation of COCs. - If the client is using DMPA, she may continue to use the method.
 For short-term relief, she can take 500mg mefenamic acid 2 times for 5 days or COCs for 21 days.